The Relational Origins of Rules in Online Communities: Introduction

-Our paper makes several contributions to social computing theory focused on governance.
-First, our account of the origins of rules emphasizes how rules mediate online communities' relationships to other communities, platform rules and affordances, and audiences of potential and current members, all of which constrain rulemaking.
-This relational aspect of rulemaking extends prior functionalist accounts and expands understanding of the design space of digital institutions and community self-governance \citep{frey_designingparticipation_2019, zhang_policykitbuilding_2020, frey_effectivevoice_2021, jhaver_designingmultiple_2021, schneider_adminsmods_2022}.
-Additionally, we synthesize concepts from new institutionalism and organizational ecology to show how rules play a relational role in community ecosystems by communicating niche identity and legitimacy.
-We make empirical contributions by filling a critical qualitative gap on the origins and practices of rule creation and change in online communities with comparative evidence across three different systems.
-Finally, our findings highlight opportunities for rule adoption strategies across community lifecycle phases and show how technological design can influence rule adoption and change.
+Our paper makes several contributions to social computing research on governance.
+First, our account of the origins of rules fills a critical qualitative gap in the origins and practices of rule creation and change in online communities.
+Using comparative evidence across three different systems, we show how rules mediate online communities' relationships to other communities, platform rules and affordances, and audiences of potential and current members.
+Second, we argue that a relational account of rulemaking extends prior operational accounts, expanding the design space of digital institutions and community self-governance by synthesizing concepts from new institutionalism and organizational ecology to explain how rules communicate niche identity and legitimacy.
+Finally, we present a set of design propositions that highlight rule adoption strategies across community lifecycle phases and show how technological design may influence rule adoption and change.